Exploring the adaptive voter model dynamics with a mathematical triple jump: Adaptive voter model

 \section{Adaptive voter model}

-We consider a network of $N$ nodes, representing agents, and $K$ bidirectional links, representing social contacts.
-Each agent $i$, is associated with a binary variable $s_i \in \{ A,B \}$ representing the agent's opinion.
+The adaptive voter model consists of a network of $N$ nodes, representing agents, and $K$ bidirectional links, representing social contacts.
+Each agent $i$, is associated with a binary variable $s_i \in \{ \mathrm{A},\mathrm{B} \}$ representing the agent's opinion.
 We initialize the network of agents as an Erd\H{o}s-R\'enyi random graph and assign opinions to the agents randomly with equal probability.
 The network is then evolved in time by consecutive update steps.
 In each step a link connecting two agents $i$ and $j$ is selected randomly.
 If the agents hold identical opinions, $s_i=s_j$, then the link is said to be \emph{inert} and nothing happens.
-If $s_i \neq s_j$, then the link is said to be \emph{active} and one agent, $a\in\lbrace i,j\rbrace$, is chosen with probability $1/2$ to resolve the conflict.
-With probability $p$, the link connecting $i$ and $j$ is cut and $a$ establishes a new link to a randomly chosen agent, $k$ with $s_k=s_a$.
-Otherwise, with probability $1-p$, agent $a$ changes its opinion such that $s_i=s_j$.
+If $s_i \neq s_j$, then the link is said to be \emph{active} and one agent, $a\in\lbrace i,j\rbrace$, is chosen randomly (with probability 1/2) to resolve the conflict.
+With probability $p$, the link connecting $i$ and $j$ is cut and agent $a$ establishes a new link to a randomly chosen agent, $k$, with $s_k=s_a$ (chosen uniformly across such agents).
+Otherwise, with probability $\bar{p}=1-p$, agent $a$ changes its opinion such that $s_i=s_j$.
 We say that in the former case the conflict is resolved by a \emph{rewiring event}, and in the latter case by an \emph{opinion adoption event}.

-One can verify that the rules of the adaptive voter model are unbiased, such that there is no net drift in the number of nodes holding a particular opinion.
-Thus, the fraction of nodes holding opinion A, remains constant in time except for stochastic fluctuations that become negligible in the thermodynamic limit $N\to\infty$ (with constant $K/N$).
-For simplicity, we can thus focus on the symmetric case where the number of nodes holding opinions A and B are equal.
+One can verify that the rules of the adaptive voter model are unbiased \cite{momentrev}, such that there is no net drift in the number of nodes holding a particular opinion.
+Thus, the fraction of nodes holding opinion A remains constant in time, except for stochastic fluctuations that become negligible in the thermodynamic limit $N\to\infty$ (with constant $K/N$).
+For simplicity, we can thus begin by focusing on the symmetric case where the number of nodes holding opinions A and B are equal.